The Fugitive (franchise): U.S. Marshals (1998)

 When an airplane full of convicted felons crashes, a federal prisoner named Mark Sheridan who is wrongfully convicted of a double-murder escapes.
 Running from the law in search of proof that he is innocent, chief deputy U.S. Marshal Sam Gerard once again leads a team who are tasked with apprehending the escapee.
 Alongside State Department agent John Royce, Gerard finds himself once again following the trail of a fugitive of the law.
 As Mark frantically searches for the truth to exonerate his name, Gerard begins to question his guilt and finds evidences that indicate the innocence of members of his team may be in question.

 Remake

-In November 2019, it was announced that a remake of The Fugitive was in development.
-Albert Hughes will serve as director, with a script from Brian Tucker which will reportedly put a new spin on the premise.
-Erik Feig will produce the project.
+A remake of The Fugitive is in development since 2019.
+Albert Hughes was attached as director, with a script from Brian Tucker which will reportedly put a new spin on the premise.
+Erik Feig was hired to produce the project.
 Warner Bros.
 Pictures will produce and distribute the film.